-As an author, specializing in my own brand of Historical Fiction, I would be the first to admit that I deal in fiction.
-The characters (most, you guess which) are figments of my imagination and the ones that are not i.e. Billy Graham, Samuel Goldwyn Jr., Martin Kamen and of course Willard Libby are carrying out my version of what happened in 1951 Chicago.
+As an author, specializing in my own brand of Historical Fiction, I would be the first to admit that I deal heavily in fiction.
+The characters (most, you guess which) are figments of my imagination.
+The ones that are not, i.e. Billy Graham, Samuel Goldwyn Jr. are doing my bidding., Martin Kamen and of course Willard Libby are carrying out my version of what happened in 1951 Chicago.

 I believe that when I say, “My method of using history as a backdrop is an incredibly accurate depiction of what is going on, in any year that I write about”, that it is not an immodest statement.
-Here in Forever Mastadon, as in THE LIFE AND TIMES OF A BLACK SOUTHERN DOCTOR, I encourage you to dig deeper and test what I put to page; call me out on anything questionable.
+Here in Forever Mastadon, as in THE LIFE AND TIMES OF A BLACK SOUTHERN DOCTOR (Alpha Omega M.D.), I encourage you to dig deeper and test what I put to page; call me out on anything questionable.

 Here is an example: When I have the Chicago Police frequenting a donut shop (a blatant generalization), I refer to Dunkin’ Donuts as the name of their hangout.
 They are tending to Worth Moore after he was mugged in the Bronzeville.
 To make sure of the veracity of that reference, I use one of my greatest assets, WIKPEDIA to find out that Dunkin’ Donuts was incorporated in 1950.
 SO, I trust that I am correct on the ‘Windy City’ connection, though there may not have been one in that particular neighborhood.

-The type of airplane Ace Bannion flies, the taxi that Eddie Dombroski uses or the streets of the day that he drives or the authenticity of the Danforth Lodge in the 1951 version of my hometown, Oconomowoc Wisconsin; other instances where research methodology is tested.
-If that twin-engine Beechcraft Caraway & Associates (Ace) buys, near the end of the book, does not exist in real time, I would not have mentioned it, some other airplane model would have been used.
+The type of airplane Ace Bannion flies, the taxi that Eddie Dombroski uses or the streets of the day that he drives or the authenticity of the Danforth Lodge in the 1951 version of my hometown, Oconomowoc Wisconsin; other instances where my research methodology is tested.
+If that twin-engine Beechcraft Twin Bonanza that Constance Caraway & Associates (Ace) buys, near the end of the book, does not exist in real time, I would not have mentioned it, some other airplane model would have been used.

 The bottom line: you can trust that this author takes care of the past, while praying for the future, loving both for their place in time.